Tip O'Neill: Early life and education

-O'Neill was the third of three children born to Thomas Phillip O'Neill and Rose Ann (née Tolan) O'Neill in the Irish middle-class area of North Cambridge, Massachusetts, known at the time as "Old Dublin."
-His mother died when he was nine months old, and he was raised largely by a French-Canadian housekeeper until his father remarried when he was eight.
-O'Neill Sr. started out as a bricklayer, but later won a seat on the Cambridge City Council and was appointed Superintendent of Sewers.
+Thomas Phillip O'Neill Jr. was the youngest of three children born to Thomas Phillip O'Neill Sr. and Rose Ann (née Tolan) O'Neill in the Irish middle-class area of North Cambridge, Massachusetts on December 9, 1912, known at the time as "Old Dublin."
+His mother died when he was nine months old, and he was raised largely by a French-Canadian housekeeper until his father remarried when he was eight in 1921.
+O'Neill Sr. started out as a bricklayer, and later won a seat on the Cambridge City Council and was appointed Superintendent of Sewers.
 During his childhood, O'Neill received the nickname "Tip" after the Canadian baseball player James "Tip" O'Neill.
 He was educated in Roman Catholic schools, graduating in 1931 from the now defunct St. John High School in Cambridge, where he was captain of the basketball team; he was a lifelong parishioner at the school's affiliated parish church St. John the Evangelist Church.
 From there he went to Boston College, from which he graduated in 1936.

 Entry into politics

 O'Neill first became active in politics at 15, campaigning for Al Smith in his 1928 presidential campaign.
 Four years later, he helped campaign for Franklin D. Roosevelt.
-As a senior at Boston College, O'Neill ran for a seat on the Cambridge City Council, but lost; his first race and only electoral defeat.
-The campaign taught him the lesson that became his best-known quote: "All politics is local."
+As a senior at Boston College, O'Neill unnsuccessfully ran for a seat on the Cambridge City Council.
+This was his first race and only electoral defeat.
+The campaign taught him that "All politics is local."

 After graduating in 1936, O'Neill was elected at the age of 24 to the Massachusetts House of Representatives, aided by tough economic times among his constituents; the experience made him a strong advocate of the New Deal policies of Roosevelt, which were just then coming to an end.
 His biographer John Aloysius Farrell said his background in Depression-era working-class Boston, and his interpretation of his Catholic faith, led O'Neill to view the role of government as intervening to cure social ailments.
 O'Neill was "an absolute, unrepentant, unreconstructed New Deal Democrat," Farrell wrote.

 In 1949, he became the first Democratic Speaker of the Massachusetts House of Representatives in its history.
 He remained in that post until 1952, when he ran for the United States House of Representatives from his home district.